-Applicants for Pre-Kindergarten must be 4 years of age by December 1st.
-Applicants for Kindergarten must be 5 years of age by December 1st.
-Applicants for Grade 1 must be 6 years of age by December 1st.
+Applicants for Pre-Kindergarten must be 4 years of age by December 1.
+Applicants for Kindergarten must be 5 years of age by December 1.
+Applicants for Grade 1 must be 6 years of age by December 1.

-At the time of registration, baptismal and birth certificates must be presented and a complete record of health immunizations.
-Students who do not meet all NYS immunization requirements, by law, will not be admitted.
+At the time of registration, baptismal and birth certificates must be presented and a complete record of health immunizations must be submitted.
+STUDENTS MUST BY LAW BE BARRED FROM ATTENDING CLASSES, IF ALL UPDATED HEALTH RECORDS ARE NOT SUBMITTED BY THE START OF THE SCHOOL YEAR.

-Acceptance into grades 1 through 8 requires all the above information.
+Acceptance into grades 1 through 8 requires all of the above information.
 In addition, copies of the most recent performance records available from the previous school are requested for consideration of acceptance.
 Once a child is accepted into the school, a Record Request Form must be completed and signed by the parent and approved by the principal, and then submitted to the child's previous school.
-Students coming into grades 1-8 are accepted on a probationary basis for a period of ninety days.
+STUDENTS COMING INTO GRADES 1-8 ARE ACCEPTED ON A PROBATIONARY BASIS FOR A PERIOD OF NINETY DAYS.